-Sexual Abuse and Sexual Pleasure Notes/Tips for the Facilitator:
+Sexual Abuse and Sexual Pleasure

 Sexuality is not always pleasurable, and it can be a source of pain and trauma.
 It can happen because you don't know enough about your desires or the ones of your partner; because you don't talk about it with each other.
 Having sex with each other is about asking for consent and communicating what you want/don't want.